“You’re gunna need a bigger boat…”

 But irrational or not— Jaws triggered a worldwide slaughter that pushed a number of species of sharks to the brink of extinction, and in turn threw the world’s oceans dangerously out of balance.

-Of course, that wasn’t the intention; and subsequently, a number of those associated with the production threw themselves into a campaign to try and stop the slaughter.
+Of course, that wasn’t the intention; and subsequently, a number of those associated with the production involved themselves in campaigns to try and stop the slaughter.
 Peter Benchley in particular became extremely energetic in the animals’ defence; while their involvement in the underwater filming for Jaws helped turn Ron and Valerie Taylor into passionate shark activists.
 Celebrations of the film today, “Jawsfest” and other such events, now invariably include an educational component.

 It can even be reasonably argued that we know as much as we do about sharks today – even if it’s only a portion of what remains to be discovered – as a result of a fascination born of this film.